 Packed with vitamin A, D, and E, essential fatty acids, and potassium, avocado oil is a great source of nutrients in your diet and your skincare.
 In skincare, it is known for its moisturizing and nourishing properties.

-Found under a class of medications called dicarboxylic acids, this superstar ingredients superstar ingredient boasts antioxidant, antibacterial, anti-inflammatory, cell-regulating, and skin-lightening benefits.
+Found under a class of medications called dicarboxylic acids, this superstar ingredient boasts antioxidant, antibacterial, anti-inflammatory, cell-regulating, and skin-brightening benefits.
 It also diminishes redness and post-inflammatory hyperpigmentation, which is why it's found in our Weekend Glow Daily Brightening Solution.

 Derived from the psoralea corylifolia plant, bakuchiol is a natural alternative to retinol that effectively reduces the appearance of fine lines and wrinkles and pigmentation and promotes elasticity and firmness—without the irritation and sensitivity commonly associated with traditional retinol.
 Bakuchiol is also CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) certified, meaning its use in our Press Restart Gentle Retinol Serum doesn't negatively impact this precious plant species' survival.